Yurikamome

-formerly the is an automated guideway transit service in Tokyo.
+also known as the is an automated guideway transit service in Tokyo.
 It connects to via the artificial island of Odaiba, a corridor in which it competes with the Rinkai Line.
 It is operated by Yurikamome, Inc., a third-sector subsidiary of Tokyo Rinkai Holdings, Inc. (TRHC), which itself is funded by the Tokyo Metropolitan Government, the largest shareholder of TRHC.

 The line is named after the black-headed gull (yurikamome in Japanese), a common denizen of Tokyo Bay and the official metropolitan bird.

 History

 The line was one of two constructed to transport people into the Rinkai subcenter, the other being the Rinkai Line.
 The Rinkai subcenter was planned to be the seventh subcenter of Tokyo as far back as 1979.
 In April 1989, the subcenter was projected to have 60,000 residents and 110,000 workers by the start of the 21st century.
 This plan was revised following the collapse of the Japanese asset price bubble.
 The openings of the Yurikamome and the Rinkai Line in 1995 and 1996 were scheduled to be completed by the start of the World City Expo in 1996.
 However, the expo was cancelled by Yukio Aoshima in April 1995.
 On 1 November 1995, the section between Shimbashi and Ariake opened, using a temporary Shimbashi station.
 In the first few months of operation, ridership hovered around 27,000 passengers per day.

 In 1996, the Tokyo Metropolitan Government re-zoned Odaiba from purely business and residential to also permit entertainment zones.
 The island provided Tokyo with a livable seaside area, and within one year, ridership doubled to 60,000.
 As more restaurants, shopping malls, exhibition centers, and museums opened, traffic continued to grow.
 On 22 March 2001, the current Shimbashi Station opened, and the temporary station closed.
 Shiodome Station opened on 2 November 2002.
 On 27 March 2006, the section between Ariake and Toyosu opened, and the stations adopted letter-and-number codes based on Tokyo Metro.
+The letter "U" is used as the symbol for station numbers rather than "Y" for Yurikamome as this letter is already used for the Tokyo Metro Yūrakuchō Line.

-A plan to extend the line to Kachidoki Station had existed since at least 2000, although it was not included in the 2016 list of considered transit routes.
+A plan to extend the line from Toyosu to Kachidoki Station had existed since at least 2000, although it was not included in the 2016 list of considered transit routes.